What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: Revel insulin pump, Micra pacemaker, Sophono hearing device

-Brief History: Medtronic began as a medical supply repair shop in the US in 1949, their first commercial product was a battery-powered, wearable pacemaker.
-From then on they have focused on technology as a means of improving treatment.
-Today there is a focus on using that technology to improve treatment and management of chronic conditions specifically – Medtronic claims that “every 3 seconds, another life is improved by a Medtronic product or therapy”.
-In 2014, Medtronic bought Irish company Covidien to further expand their scope.
-Since that merger, the number of employees has increased to around 84,000 worldwide.
+Brief History: Medtronic began as a medical supply repair shop in the US in 1949 and its first commercial product was a battery-powered, wearable pacemaker.
+Today there is a focus on using that technology to improve treatment and management of chronic conditions specifically – claiming that “every 3 seconds, another life is improved by a Medtronic product or therapy”.
+Medtronic currently ranks as the number one in the Top Medical Device Companies in the World based on 2019 revenue.

-Presence in the US: Medtronic’s operational headquarters are based in Minneapolis.
-In addition, there are over 25 R&D facilities, manufacturing facilities, and distribution centers across the country.
+Presence in the US: Medtronic’s operational headquarters are based in Minneapolis, Minnesota.
+In addition, they have over 37 R&D facilities, manufacturing facilities, and distribution centers across the country including eight in California alone.

 Products You Might Know: Fosamax, Singulair, Januvia

-Brief History: Following their merger with Schering-Plough in 2009, Merck & Co is the world’s second-largest pharmaceutical company with operations in over 140 countries.
-They produce a wide range of products including vaccines and prescription medications for disease areas including diabetes, HIV, hepatitis C, oncology, and osteoporosis.
+Brief History: Merck & Co are the world’s fifth-largest pharmaceutical company based on 2019 revenue, with operations in over 135 countries.
+They produce a wide range of products including vaccines and prescription medications for disease areas including diabetes, HIV, hepatitis C and osteoporosis.

-Presence in the US: Merck & Co has several sites across the US including its headquarters in Kenilworth, NJ and one of its newest sites, for vaccine manufacturing, in Durham, NC.
+Presence in the US: Merck & Co has several sites across the US including its headquarters in Kenilworth, New Jersey and one of its newest sites, for vaccine manufacturing, in Durham, North Carolina.

 Products You Might Know: Advil, Chantix, Lipitor

-Brief History: Pfizer was first established in 1849 as a fine-chemicals business in New York and has grown to become the world’s biggest biopharmaceutical company through both pipeline development and acquisition.
+Brief History: Pfizer was first established in 1849 as a fine-chemicals business in New York and has since grown to become the world’s biggest biopharmaceutical company through both development and acquisition.
 Pfizer has treatments in many prominent disease areas and therapies in most high-growth markets.
-In 2014, Pfizer’s revenue was reported as $49.6 billion.
+In 2019, Pfizer’s global revenue was reported as $51.75 billion.

 Presence in the US: Pfizer employs over 40,000 people across the US in more than 20 facilities, with employees in every state.
-The largest laboratory site in the Pfizer network is in Groton, Connecticut, which employs approximately 3,000 people.
-Manufacturing occurs in multiple sites across the US including Portage, Michigan where 2,100 people work to produce “sterile injectables, non-sterile medications, biologicals, alcohol-based medicines, and surgical sponges” as well as over 150 active ingredients for pharmaceutical products.
+The largest manufacturing site in the Pfizer network is located in Kalamazoo, Michigan.

 Products You Might Know: Lantus, Plavix, Priftin

 Brief History: Sanofi has three key business areas – pharmaceuticals, human vaccines and animal health.
-In 2014, Sanofi was the 4th largest pharmaceutical company based on worldwide sales.
-They currently employ over 110,000 people in more than 100 countries.
+In 2019, Sanofi was the fourth-largest pharmaceutical company based on worldwide revenue and they currently employ over 110,000 people in more than 100 countries.

 So there you have it, 10 of the biggest pharmaceutical and medical device companies in the world, employing large numbers of people and investing a lot of money in the US.